 Continuous cultural improvement

 “We’ve hung a Celpax device near the door through which employees leave for the day to continue to improve our culture.
-Our employees press green or red to tell us how their day has been.
-We always share the results so that all our employees are up to date with how we are feeling in the office, and once a month we review the data in the board meeting.”
+Our employees press green or red to tell us how their day has been.”

 Freedom and Trust

 “What I like most about working here is the freedom and trust that they give to everyone,” says Cristina in a proud and happy manner.
 The fact that there are no defined working hours is very useful.
 I have a daughter and a family and I can leave at any time without having to give an explanation.
 If I am sick I can just work from home.”

 “Since we’ve begun the working environment feedback system, I’ve noticed that people have begun to open up more.
 Some people will look for you and tell you why they pushed a certain button on the Celpax, ‘… I wasn’t happy how X turned out or I couldn’t achieve Y.’”